ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 ---------------

 Digital spreadsheets are the "killer app" that ushered in the PC revolution.
-This is largely because spreadsheets provide a conceptually simple way to do calculations that avoids the mental burdens of programming, especially considerations of control flow, data dependencies, and data structures.
+This is largely because spreadsheets provide a conceptually simple way to do calculations that (a) closely associates data with the calculations that produce the data and (b) avoids the mental burdens of programming such as control flow, data dependencies, and data structures.
 Recent estimates suggest that over 800M professionals author spreadsheet formulas as part of their work [MODE2017], which is about 50 times the number